-continuity (Van Walraven et al. (2010); Sabety, Jena and Barnett (2021)).
-This could be due to the gatekeeping model where a patient cannot seek specialty care without first seeking primary care.
-While I estimate changes in spending using a log +1 transformation in the main results.
-I present an alternative hyperbolic sine transformation in appendix table A2 columne 1.
-The specialty and primary care results are based on linear probability models, however, I allow for different distributional assumptions and present alternative poisson models for these outcomes in appendix table A2 columns two and three.
+outcomes in appendix table A1 columns two and three.
 Poisson models require some variation in the outcome, meaning that individuals who do not use that type of care over the two year period are dropped from the regressions.
 However, the magnitude of the estimates are substantially similar for specialty care and much larger for primary care - about a 6% increase in each.
-This providers further support that the effects on primary care are on the intensive margin rather than the extensive margin.
+This provides further support that the effects on primary care are on the intensive margin rather than the extensive margin.